Case Study, Dec 2025

 Constraints

-Sales-led pricing: custom pricing per account; no generic “$X/month"
+Sales-led pricing: custom pricing per account; no generic “$X/month per account"

-Sales-led pricing: custom pricing per account; no generic “$X/month"
+Sales-led pricing: custom pricing per account; no generic “$X/month per account"

 04